-‘Death trap’: Israeli forces kill six aid seekers in Gaza City
+‘Death trap’: Israeli forces kill six in new attack on Gaza aid seekers

 The UNRWA has said Israeli authorities have not allowed it to deliver supplies to the north of the Strip since January 23.

-Israel, which controls Gaza’s border crossings, has opened just one entry point into the enclave since the start of the war and imposed “endless checking procedures” for trucks to pass through, UN agencies say.
+Israel, which controls Gaza’s crossings, has opened just one entry point into the enclave since the start of the war and imposed “endless checking procedures” for trucks to pass through, UN agencies say.

 Since February 9, the average number of trucks that entered Gaza daily was about 55, compared with 500 that used to enter before the start of the conflict, according to the UN Office for the Coordination of Humanitarian Affairs (OCHA).

-The UN has said at least half a million, or one in four people in Gaza, face famine as it highlighted the problem of getting desperately needed humanitarian relief into Gaza amid Israeli restrictions.
+The UN has said at least half a million, or one in four people in Gaza, face imminent famine as it highlighted the problem of getting desperately needed humanitarian relief into Gaza amid Israeli restrictions.

 A new report by humanitarian group Refugees International said that Israel has generated “famine-like conditions” in the Gaza Strip.

-The group’s research in Egypt, Jordan and Israel revealed that Tel Aviv “consistently and groundlessly impeded aid operations within Gaza, blocked legitimate relief operations and resisted implementing measures that would genuinely enhance the flow of humanitarian aid into Gaza”.
+The group’s research in Egypt, Jordan and Israel revealed that the Israeli government “consistently and groundlessly impeded aid operations within Gaza, blocked legitimate relief operations and resisted implementing measures that would genuinely enhance the flow of humanitarian aid into Gaza”.

 The Ministry of Health in Gaza reported on Thursday that at least 31,341 Palestinians have been killed and 73,134 wounded by Israeli attacks since October 7.